If it’s on the internet, it must be true. Right?

 - Extend protection to their customers and market base, who may look to businesses and business leaders as thought and action leaders.

 The Public Health Company values transparency, rigor and a commitment to evaluating and presenting evidence-based recommendations.
 We will continue to provide businesses with ground truths that result from our and others’ analyses.
-Our biorisk management platform, backed up by world-class expertise, is your best defense against the impact of misinformation about biorisks.
+Our biosecurity management platform, backed up by world-class expertise, is your best defense against the impact of misinformation about biosecurity threats.